BAsh2365/Pytorch_Heisman_Prediction_Exploration_Model/README.md

 Players to Watch in the SEC (WRs in 2026):

-- Zachariah Branch (WR, Georgia, Junior, not declared for the NFL draft yet)

 - Mario Carver (WR, Texas A&M, Sophomore)

 - Cam Coleman (WR, Auburn, Sophomore)